“The Portrait of a Lady” Review

-Directed by Jane Campion (‘The Piano’ (1993)), ‘The Portrait of a Lady’ is an adaptation of Henry James classic novel of the same name.
-It tells a story of a young, beautiful, free-thinking and intelligent young woman, Isabel Archer (Nicole Kidman) who comes to England from United States with her aunt, Mrs Touchett, to ‘explore the world’.
-While on her quest Miss Archer rejects the promising marriage proposals coming from a wealthy American tradesman, Caspar Goodwood (Viggo Mortensen), and immensely rich heir, Lord Warburton (Richard E. Grant), because she is devoted to the ideals of personal freedom and ceaseless pursuit of knowledge.
-With the help of her faithful but ill cousin Ralph Touchett (Martin Donovan) Isabel is made rich through her uncle’s will.
-With mountains of wealth to fall back on Isabel is then free to pursuit her dreams of independence through travel.
-However, when Isabel strikes up friendship with amiable and cultured Madame Merle (Barbara Hershey) she is far from suspecting that this acquaintance would lead to her unhappy marriage with an elusive middle aged art collector, Gilbert Osmond (John Malkovich).
+Directed by Jane Campion (‘The Piano’ (1993)), ‘The Portrait of a Lady’ is an adaptation of Henry James’s classic novel of the same name.
+It tells a story of a beautiful, free-thinking and intelligent young woman, Isabel Archer (Nicole Kidman) who arrives to England from the US with her aunt, Mrs. Touchett, to “explore the world”.
+While on her quest, Miss Archer rejects promising marriage proposals coming from a wealthy American tradesman, Caspar Goodwood (Viggo Mortensen), and an immensely rich heir, Lord Warburton (Richard E. Grant).
+Miss Archer takes these decisions because she is devoted to the ideals of personal freedom and a ceaseless pursuit of knowledge.Through the help of her faithful, but fragile cousin, Ralph (Martin Donovan), Isabel is made rich, and is then free to pursue her dreams of independence.
+However, when Isabel strikes up friendship with amiable and cultured Madame Merle (Barbara Hershey), she is far from suspecting that this acquaintance will lead to her unhappy marriage to an elusive, middle aged art collector, Gilbert Osmond (John Malkovich).

-I attribute some of the main problems of this film to casting; many characters in ‘The Portrait of a Lady’ are completely miscast.
-Nicole Kidman does not make a bad Isabel Archer; it is just she does not make a true one.
+Some of the film’s problems are due to casting.
+The film’s main characters are completely miscast.
+Nicole Kidman does not make a bad Isabel Archer; it is just that she does not make a true one.
 In the book, Isabel is a fun-loving, curious and easy going person.
-Although Kidman managed to convey the serious, strong and intellectual sides of the character, she did not succeed in presenting Isabel as kind, caring, thoughtful or easy-going.
-Kindman’s Isabel comes across as a forceful, impatient and even quite cunning individual.
-From the very first scenes, Kidman’s Isabel is like a ferocious dog set loose and this inner aggression is felt throughout the film.
-In that way Kidman completely misrepresented Isabel.
+Although Kidman manages to convey the serious, strong and intellectual sides of the character, she does not succeed in presenting Isabel as kind, caring, thoughtful or easy-going.
+Kidman’s Isabel comes across as a forceful, impatient and even quite cunning individual.
+From the very first scenes, Kidman’s Isabel is like a ferocious dog set loose and this inner aggression is felt throughout the movie.
+In that way, Kidman completely misrepresents Isabel.